Mayank149/Volcano-Activity-vs-Spotify-Trends-Dashboard-Kiro-week-3/README.md

 # 🌋🎵 Volcano Activity vs Spotify Trends Dashboard

 An interactive data visualization project that explores the relationship between global volcanic eruptions and music streaming patterns from 2017-2021.
+This unique data mashup demonstrates how seemingly unrelated global phenomena can be analyzed together to reveal interesting temporal patterns and insights.

 ## 🎯 Project Overview